Probability Formulas

 FAQs (Frequently Asked Questions)

-1. What function does probability serve?
+1. What is a probability formula?

 2. How can probability aid in making decisions?